 C401.1 Scope.
 The provisions in this chapter are applicable to commercial buildings and their building sites.

 C401.2 Application.
-Commercial buildings shall comply with one of the following:
+Commercial buildings shall comply with the fossil fuel compliance path according to Section C401.3, or with one of the following: